DivLoic/blog-loicmdivad-com/blog_007/dumpling-app-service/README.md

 # Dumpling App Service

-###### Code example of the blog post: [dumpling-app](../blog_007/)
+###### Code example of the blog post: [dumpling-app](../)

 This module represents the interface and publisher of a kiosk-app.
 A simple menu built in Svelte calls a Spring Boot on AppEngine at each click.
-Finally, a Cloud Pub?sub message is publish to indicate that a item has been added or removed from the user shopping cart.
+Finally, a Cloud Pub?sub message is publish to indicate that an item has been added or removed from the user shopping cart.
 Find more in the
 article: [Explore data contracts with Cloud Pub/Sub](https://blog.loicmdivad.com/posts/2020/04/explore-data-contracts-with-cloud-pub-sub)

 ## Story

-The Dumpling Store has an application to order food in store.
+The Dumpling Store has an application to order food on site.
 The dumpling-app produces records in Cloud Pub/Sub topic everytime a user click on the interface.
 This module uses the Pub/Sub Message Schema feature to enforce the structure of record produced by the app.
 Doing so the subscribers such as [dumpling-app-processor](../dumpling-app-processor/) is less likely to face a corrupted message.